fsckyn3o2/linux-user-config/README.md

-# Extra system config of Linux (arch) based on sway
+# Extra system config of Linux (arch) based on sway and wayland

 ## Summary